-It is likely the levels of service to the community may be reduced as a result of the considerable pressure on council budgets.
-These include reductions in arts programmes, grants, support for bands, māra kai and food security initiatives, events, neighbourhood support and Papakura Community Patrol funding, rangatahi development, and capacity building.
+It is likely the levels of service to the community will be reduced as a result of the considerable pressure on council budgets.
+These include reductions in arts programmes, grants, support for bands, māra kai and food security initiatives, events, neighbourhood support and crime watch funding, rangatahi development, and capacity building, including at Smiths Avenue.

 Some parks programmes, youth scholarships and some safety initiatives may be discontinued.
-However, continued limited support for Papakura Community Patrol and Neighbourhood Support is intended to be provided by the local board.
+However, continued limited support for Crimewatch and Neighbourhood Support is intended to be provided by the local board.